semgrep/bento/README.md

   </a>
 </p>

 Bento is a free bug-finding tool that runs locally when you commit code.
-It has speciality checks for common Python 3 web frameworks and OSS checks for Python, Docker, and shell files.
+It has specialty checks for common Python 3 web frameworks and OSS checks for Python, Docker, and shell files.

 - **Find bugs that matter.** Bento runs its [own checks](#bento-checks) and OSS tools to catch actual bugs.
 Checks are fine-tuned based on their behavior across thousands of PyPI projects, and Bento never reports style-related issues.
-- **Keep your workflow.** Unlike other tools you won’t have to fix existing bugs to adopt Bento.
-It takes 30 seconds to get started and coding again.
+- **Keep your workflow.** Unlike other tools, you won’t have to fix existing bugs to adopt Bento.
+Other project contributors won’t see Bento files or have their workflows changed.
+It’s just for you.
 - **Go delightfully fast.** Bento runs its tools in parallel, not sequentially, on the code you’ve changed.
 Its jobs run entirely locally when you commit your code.

 <p align="center">